aergoio/aergo-indexer/README.md

 Flags:
   -A, --aergo string       host and port of aergo server.
 Alternative to setting host and port separately.
-  -T, --dbtype string      Type of database used (elastic, mariadb) (default "elastic") -D, --dburl string       Database URL (default "http://localhost:9200")
+  -T, --dbtype string      Type of database used (elastic, mariadb) (default "elastic") -E, --dburl string       Database URL (default "http://localhost:9200")
       --exit-on-complete   exit when reindexing sync completes for the first time --from int32         start syncing from this block number -h, --help               help for indexer